lsalim31/lsalim31.github.io/README.md

 # Lucas Salim
 ## University of California Berkeley, Applied Mathematics (Cluster in Data Science)

 This is a website to store some of my main projects throughout my sophomore/senior year in UC Berkeley.
 Consider this an extended version of my [resume](https://github.com/lsalim31/lsalim31.github.io/blob/main/Paper.pdf) focused in my academic life.
 The website is separated by areas of studies, but each project is not limited to just one area.
+At the end, one can also find more [about me](https://lsalim.github.io/About-Me).

 ## Machine Learning & Data Science